justeattakeaway/JustEat.StatsD/README.md

 ##### Extending tags formatter

-As tags are not part of the StatsD specification, the `IStatsDTagsFormatter` used can be extended and injected in the `StatsDConfiguration`.
+As tags are not part of the StatsD specification, the `IStatsDTagsFormatter` used can be extended and specified by the `StatsDConfiguration`.

 The template class `StatsDTagsFormatter` can be inherited from providing the `StatsDTagsFormatterConfiguration`: